 100% Guaranteed Success with Malware Removal?

-We all know malware is out there, thus making computer services virus malware removal essential.
+We all know malware is out there.
 Malware includes applications that spy on you, corrupt your data, destroy your hard drive or give control of your machine to someone thousands of miles away.
 No matter what form it takes, it’s bad for your business.
 And since there are many strands of malware, it may only be a matter of time before you become the victim of a malware attack.

 The most important advice I can give anyone who believes they have a computer with malware on it is this: Don’t panic.
 Also, don’t assume that you need to wipe your computer clean and start from scratch.
 Often you can remove malware without having to erase everything else.
 You may lose some data in the process, but you probably won’t lose everything.
 There are many variables that will determine if you need to perform a comprehensive system wipe, but don’t assume this is always best.

 Step 1: you need to determine if your computer has an infection at all.
 You might suspect your computer of having an infection if it seems to be sluggish.
 If your Web browser suddenly looks different or automatically goes to a site you don’t recognize, that’s a good indication that you’ve got some malware.
 If your computer is unstable and crashes fairly often, you may have a problem.
 And if you try to access files but receive a message saying they’re corrupted, that’s another sign.